Theory + Neuroscience

 Tonalityprint™ outlines consent, compensation and sonic-forget mechanisms to protect vocal sovereignty and enforce ethical licensing.

-This white paper (Version 1.0 - October 2025) is structured for researchers and product teams exploring multimodal alignment, expressive AI and human-centered voice strategies.
+Tonality as Attention (Version 1.0 - October 2025) is structured for researchers and product teams exploring multimodal alignment, expressive AI and human-centered voice strategies.
 It includes theoretical foundations, implementation pathways, evaluation proposals and recommendations for ethical deployment.

 Access the Full Scholarly Article: